jdcauley/standards/_harp/public/pages/setup.md

 Using an appropriate .gitignore file is critical.

-Cubers' default .gitignore files are include in project baselines but may also be found on the  [Cuberis Gists Page](https://gist.github.com/cuberis).
+Cuberis' default .gitignore files are include in project baselines but may also be found on the  [Cuberis Gists Page](https://gist.github.com/cuberis).

+### Branches

+Cuberis has a specific branching structure for developing, staging and shipping code.

+#### Development

+The primary primary branch for Development is the 'dev' branch.
+This branch should only ever have working code and should be the primary branch that work is merged into.

+The dev branch as sub branches labeled to indicate purpose.
+- **bug/branch-name** : These branches are specifically for dealing with a collection of smaller bug, they may be ended with the day the work is being done or the type of work, ie. jan26, css-updates, js-errors.
+- **issue/issue-number** : Branches prepended with issue/ are for specific larger scale issues reported in Github.
+- **feature/feature-name** : These branches are used in primary production as well as for ongoing development of new features.

+### Deployments

+Code that is ready for deployment to Production is pushed to the Master branch of the project.
+That branch is then deployed to the appropriate production server, presently via [DeployHQ](https://cuberis.deployhq.com/).